Inertia Driven® System

-The Inertia Driven® System powers the world’s fastest, simplest, and most reliable semi-auto shotguns.
+The Inertia Driven® System harnesses the law of inertia to power the world’s fastest, simplest, and most reliable semi-auto shotguns.

 Reliable – The Inertia Driven® System never needs adjusting.
-It will cycle anything from light field loads to 3-1/2” magnums with consistent reliability year after year.
+It will cycle anything from light field loads to 3-1/2-inch magnums with consistent reliability, year after year.

-Simple – The system has only three primary parts: the bolt body, the inertia spring, and the rotating bolt head.
+Simple – The system has only 3 primary parts: the bolt body, the inertia spring, and the rotating bolt head.